pokt-network/poktroll/docusaurus/docs/operate/user_guide/create-new-wallet.md

 # Creating a New Wallet <!-- omit in toc -->

-This guide will walk you through creating a new wallet on the Pocket Network.

-:::warning
+:::warning Security Notice

-**Security Notice:** Always back up your key/mnemonic.
+**ALWAYS back up your key and/or mnemonic**.
 Store it in a secure location accessible only to you, such as a password manager, or written down in a safe place.
 Under your 🛏️ does not count!

 :::

+This guide will walk you through creating a new wallet on the Pocket Network.

 - [What is a keyring backend?](#what-is-a-keyring-backend)
 - [Step 1: Install poktrolld](#step-1-install-poktrolld)